CodeScop/Oge-Mai-Field-Guide/hunts01.md

 - **Sell price:** 10 Coins (DO NOT SELL, irreplaceable)
 - **Used for:** HuntS1 Quest: A Past Not Forgotten (1)

-##Hunter Token Sources

-Who's dropping Hunter Tokens right now?
-Well, March 2020 sources are Hunt monsters and monsters with green on their bodies (with a couple borderline cases being called oddly, and excluding Shrine monsters).

-Note that monsters average 1 Hunter Token per 100 words, but monsters that do not divide evenly into 100 will get rounded either down or up, **apparently randomly**.
-This means that **in theory** (I've only tested a couple dozen cases of this, but it holds) **a monster costing 220 words will yield the exact same odds as a monster costing 250 words.** I've highlighted monsters this applies to by putting them at the top of the list for their areas.

-####Hunt-Specific Permanent Hunter Token Sources:
+### Hunter Tokens

+- **Hunt Sources:**

+  Note: Hunt monsters have been known to move around the Forest Expedition unpredictably.
+I am therefore listing all of them there without subareas for this part.
+Alnu is consistently present at Base Camp if you need to find them.

   - LF Battles: Sassi (600 words for 6)
-- MT Battles: Velts (800 words for 8), Clawadin (800 words for 8), Burocat (1000 words for 10), Curator of Elder Library (1000 words for 10)
+  - MT Battles: Velts (800 words for 8), Clawadin (800 words for 8), Burocat (1000 words for 10), Curator of Elder Library (1000 words for 10), Vanstra (3 minutes for 1-4)
   - Forest Expedition Battles: Alnu (400 words for 4), Sassi (600 words for 6), Clawadin (800 words for 8), Burocat (1000 words for 10)
-- HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10)
+  - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)

-#### All Monsters Dropping Hunter Tokens Jun 2020
+  - later Hunt

-**Late June-July 2020 Sources Outside the Hunt:**
+- **Early Aug 2020 Sources Outside the Hunt:**

-Late June/July 2020 sources are Hunt monsters and monsters with metal and/or rock (subject to interpretation)

-- ALIEN METEOROID:
+  August 2020 sources are Hunt monsters and monsters with wings/flight. **NOTE FOR DOUBLE TOKEN WEEK:** **Some of these do not double.** I suspect that fractional math is involved for some that are already generous without being doubled.
+So far, Spirit Wignow, Spirit Castu, and Ardia are the undoubled ones.
+Also, Buholi in Tall Trees is being weird as of this writing.

+  - Global Battles: Vi (1-4 for 5 minutes), Viyu (3-14 for 15 minutes), Viyusa (5-20 for 25 minutes), Xin (100 words for 1)
-  - IC Battles: Arir (100 words for 1), Rhan (150 words for 1-2), Maesc (250 words for 2-3), Nartha (350 words for 3-4), Erbor (400 words for 4), Rosarin (500 words for 5), Brachi (600 words for 6)
+  - LF Battles: Reenu (200 words for 2), Spirit Wignow (450 words for 4-5), Pester (500 words for 5), Nitana (700 words for 7)
-  - MS Battles: Arir (100 words for 1), Halix (250 words for 2-3), Ipo (300 words for 3), Galatre (450 words for 4-5), Krang (500 words for 5)
+  - MT Battles: Ardia (50 words for 1), Ardii (60 words for 1), Ardis (70 words for 1), Lorsa (450 words for 4-5), Spirit Lorsini (1000 words for 10)
-  - Spaceship Battles: Captain Piak (1667 words for 17), Oxie (100 words for 1), Kolbs (200 words for 2), Kovar (350 words for 3-4), Ledd (500 words for 5), Szalin (700 words for 7), Noit (800 words for 8), Zals (900 words for 9), Skarn (1100 words for 11)
-- LF Battles: Spirit Wignow (450 words for 4-5)
-- MT Battles: Vanstra (3 minutes for 1-4)
   - FOREST EXPEDITION:

-  - BC Battles: Hunt monsters only
+    - BC Battles: Sacer (120 words for 1)
-  - FB Battles: Hunt monsters only
+    - FB Battles: Ardia (50 words for 1), Ardii (60 words for 1), Ardis (70 words for 1), Spirit Ardia (80 words for 1)
     - SC Battles: Hunt monsters only
-  - TT Battles: Scofin (150 words for 1-2), Fin (250 words for 2-3), Finoir (500 words for 5)
+    - TT Battles: Scofin (150 words for 1-2), Buhini (150 words, 1 Nezthai Claw, and 2-day Streak for 1-2), Fin (250 words for 2-3), Finoir (500 words for 5), Buhovi (650 words, 2 Nezthai Claws, and 4-day Streak for 6-7), Buholi (800 words, 3 Nezthai Claws, 6-day streak for ??? - dropping 4-8 Double Token Weekend, seems in error as of this writing)
     - GL Battles: Hunt monsters only
-- 3PC Battles: Desert Wignow (444 words for 4-5), Rulo (550 words for 5-6), Yasri (1250 words for 12-13)
+  - 3PC Battles: Frizi (150 words for 1-2), Kiru (250 words for 2-3), Desert Wignow (444 words for 4-5)
-- Gansu Battles: Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Rulo (550 words for 5-6), Wetu (1100 words for 11)
+  - Gansu Battles: Frizi (150 words for 1-2), Desert Wignow (444 words for 4-5), Sparfly (450 words for 4-5), Wetu (1100 words for 11), Arenica (1350 words and 1 Steel Dagger for 13-14)
   - DESERT EXPEDITION:

     - Dig Battles: Hunt monsters only
-  - Ruins Battles: Hunt monsters only
+    - Ruins Battles: Spirit Gordiliana (800 words for 8)
-- Riza Battles: Jaihri (485 words for 5), Sparfly (450 words for 4-5), Vota (800 words for 8), Trainee (1000 words for 10)
+  - Riza Battles: Frizi (150 words for 1-2), Osaril (300 words and 1 Vine Net for 3), Sparfly (450 words for 4-5), Wyvern (1300 words for 13)
   - WATER EXPEDITION:
     - not available at this time
-- Balance Battles: Caricaco (300 words for 3), Spirit Castu (550 words for 4-5, yes, that's 4-5, not 5-6)
+  - Balance Battles: Spirit Castu (550 words for 4-5, yes, that's 4-5, not 5-6)
-- DFO Battles: Burhar (1500 words for 15), Molox (666 words and 1 Steel Chain for 6-7), Miclan (5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 50)
+  - DFO Battles: Spirit Ardia (80 words for 1), Ascre (150 words for 1-2), Belasi (200 words for 2), Osalyu (750 words for 7-8), Papple Spirit (900 words for 9), Papple (1000 words for 10), Miclan (5 Steel Chains, 3 Pieces of Parchment and 1 Blue Essence Ink for 50)

 - **Sell price:** 10 Coins (don't sell, much better to spend)

 - **Used for:** Shopping in Hunter Lodge Token Store (see the Hunt Section of the Guide for items/prices)

 ## Hunt for the Ancients Season 1 Questline Summary